fennel-ai/client/docs/pages/misc/performance-tuning.md

 The lookup extractor uses the following arguments:
 * `field` - The dataset field to do a lookup on
 * `default` - An optional default value for rows not found
-* `provider` - A featureset that provides an input feature matching the field to look up.
+* `provider` - A featureset that provides the values matching the keys of the dataset to look up.
 The input feature name must match the field name.
 If not provided, as in the above example, then the current featureset is assumed to be the provider.
 If the input feature that the extractor needs does not